CS 480: Computers and Society

 What's the class like?
 The class is scheduled to meet

 MWF.
-Monday and Wednesday are classroom days, and Friday is an on-site
+Monday and Wednesday are classroom days, and Friday after January is an on-site

 day, where you will be performing Service Learning in conjunction with